 Duke’s role as anchor institution for cardiology is helping to improve cardiovascular services at MTRH.
 Two Moi trainees have already completed Duke’s Nine Month On-Line Clinical Research Training Program in Research Methodology and Biostatistics; two new fellows have been identified for the upcoming academic year.
 Since October 2010, the Duke Global Health Institute and HYC have jointly supported Adjunct Assistant professior and cardiologist John Lawrence on location to help train young cardiology fellows.

 Under the leadership of Program Director, Nathan Thielman, the Global Health Residency/Fellowship Pathway has established a robust Duke presence on location in Eldoret.
 Residents/Fellows typically make a site visit for five weeks in the beginning of their training, return stateside to complete the Master of Science in Global Health degree at Duke, followed by 9-12 months in Eldoret to work on their research.

-Dr. Erin Dainty, a Global Health Fellow in Obstetrics and Gynecology, will be spending nine months in Eldoret collaborating with Moi Faculty beginning this May.
-Her research projects include investigating HPV genotyping in HIV positive women and post-abortion complications due to spontaneous and induced abortions.
+In addition, Dr. Erin Dainty, a Global Health Fellow in Obstetrics and Gynecology, spent nine months in Eldoret investigating HPV genotyping in HIV positive women and post-abortion complications due to spontaneous and induced abortions.